Average Riverside County Gas Price Records Largest Decrease Since Dec. 8

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County recorded its largest decrease since Dec.
-8 Tuesday, dropping 4.9 cents to $6.068.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped Wednesday for the fifth consecutive day, decreasing 4.2 cents to $6.026, one day after recording its largest decrease since Dec.
+8, 4.9 cents.

 The decreasing prices stem from Gov. Gavin Newsom sending a letter to the California Air Resources Board late Thursday directing it to allow refineries to begin making and distributing winter-blend gasoline, which is cheaper to produce.
 Stations normally cannot start selling winter blend gas until Nov.
 1.